zechnerlab/StochasticCompartments/README.md

 figure_3G()                        # for figures 3G and S.4 (stem cell steady state)
 figure_3H()                        # for figure 3H (stem cell perturbation)
 ```
 Note that some of figures show the output of single stochastic realizations, but the random number generator is reset always to the same condition to ensure perfect reproducibility.
-In order to obtain different random realizations, it is sufficient to pass the keyword `seed = nothing`, for instance `figure_stemcellperturbation(seed=nothing)` .
+In order to obtain different random realizations, it is sufficient to pass the keyword `seed = nothing`, for instance `Figure_1(seed=nothing)` .

 # Advanced usage